 All school personnel are mandated reporters of suspected abuse and/or neglect.
-Mandated reporters are required to report suspected child maltreatment immediately when they have "reasonable cause to believe that a child who is 17 years of age or younger and known to them in a professional or official capacity has been harmed or is in danger of being harmed - physically, sexually, or through neglect - and that a caregiver either committed the harm or should have taken steps to prevent the child from harm."
+Mandated reporters are required to report suspected child maltreatment immediately, and in no case later than 48 hours from, when they have "reasonable cause to believe that a child who is 17 years of age or younger has been harmed or is in danger of being harmed - physically, sexually, or through neglect.

 No one in the workplace, including supervisors, is permitted to suppress, change, or edit a report of abuse.
+A mandated reporter may not delegate or rely on another person to make the report.
 A mandated reporter who willfully fails to report suspected incidents of child abuse or neglect is subject to license suspension or revocation, and possible criminal sanctions.
 Falsely reporting information is a misdemeanor.